alpyen/Overgrowth-Scripting-Helper/README.md

 - *Notepad++ shows the error "Cannot load 32-bit plugin." on startup*
   - It seems like you downloaded the wrong version of the plugin.<br>Run Notepad++ and check the version through the menu `? > About Notepad++`.<br>You have to download exactly the same version as the application regardless of your operating system.<br><br>
 - *The syntax highlighting is incorrect, it uses ActionScript*
   - This can happen the first time you're launching Notepad++ with the new language definition and had already an \*.as file open.
-Just switch once to Angelscript by selecting it in the Language menu.<br>It shouldn't happen again, if it does you can disable ActionScript in the settings.<br><br>
+Just switch once to Angelscript by selecting it in the language menu.<br>It shouldn't happen again, if it does you can disable ActionScript in the settings.<br><br>
 - *Notepad++ takes ages to start after installing the plugin*
   - This is because the plugin has to load and parse the database file.
 Since the file is almost 2 MB it might take a second or two on startup.